JackWarshaw/Jacks-Personal-Work/index.md

 ![Cosmic Scale](./docs/assets/images/CosmicScale.png)

-<h3> Description : </h3>
+<h3> Description : </h3> Cosmic Scale is a 2D infinite runner developed in PyGame, primarily for individuals who have issus with motor control.
+Rather than using a standard controller, players of Cosmic Scale will use the pitch of their voice to move their character, making a normally reflex centered genre accessible to whole new players.

-<h3> The Team : </h3>
+<h3> The Team : </h3> Chloe Brown, Katrina Parekh

-<h3> My Role : </h3>
+<h3> My Role : </h3> Game Designer, Audio Engineer, Programmer

+<h3> Status : </h3> Student Project for Northwestern University, Released

 <h3> Find More : </h3>

-Cosmic Scale was created by myself and a group of other students at Northwestern University, primarily for those who have motor disadvantages that dont allow them to easily use standard controllers.
-Instead this game is controlled using a player's vocal pitch in real time, which lets a user play the game regardless of any motor disadvantages.
-My main focus on this project was regarding the design of the game's mechanics and parsing the incoming audio signals during pre-processing.
-It was developed for CS 352 at Northwestern University, and more information can be found at the page [here](https://chloemb.github.io/352project/).
+More information can be found [here](https://chloemb.github.io/352project/).